Piyush5665/Digital-Clock/README.md

 # Digital-Clock

 This project showcases a beautiful and responsive digital clock that displays the current time in a sleek and elegant design.
-<br>Built using HTML, CSS and Javascript, It adapts to different screen sizes and orientations.
+The clock is built using HTML, CSS and Javascript, It adapts to different screen sizes and orientations.
 <br><br><br>

 ## Key Concepts